featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

   }
 });

-this.eventSource = new FeatureHubEventSourceClient('<sdkUrl>'); //paste your Service Account SDK URL here this.eventSource.init();
+//paste your Service Account SDK URL here this.eventSource = new FeatureHubEventSourceClient('<sdkUrl>'); this.eventSource.init();

-featureHubRepository.catchAndReleaseMode = true; // don't allow feature updates to come through
+// don't allow feature updates to come through featureHubRepository.catchAndReleaseMode = true;

 featureHubRepository
-  .addPostLoadNewFeatureStateAvailableListener((_) => // do something );
+  .addPostLoadNewFeatureStateAvailableListener((_) => {}) // do something

 // this is optional
 featureHubRepository.getFeatureState('FEATURE_X').addListener((fs: FeatureStateHolder) => {
-  // do something. will trigger only once (first set of features).
+  // Do something. will trigger only once (first set of features).
 Won't trigger again until
   // featureHubRepository.release() is called.
 });
 ```